How to Deal With Black Mold and Recover From Mold Poisoning

 - Mold culture test.
 This test includes a petri dish with a swab.
 You expose the petri dish to either the air or, through the swab, a specific area in your home, and then you cover it and let it sit for 48 hours.
 If you get lots of growth in the petri dish (particularly black growth), you have a mold problem.
 If you get little to no growth, you’re okay.
 Mold culture tests are fast and cheap (under $10, plus a little extra if you want to send the culture to a lab for analysis).
 A mold culture test is a good option if you suspect mold in your workplace or school.
 The downside is that the test won’t tell you where mold is — only if mold is present.
 Here’s a good mold culture test.

 - ERMI test.
 Environmental relative moldiness index (ERMI) testing will tell you with much more specificity what mold is in your home and how big of a problem it is.
 ERMI tests will run you $200-$300.

 In addition to testing for environmental mold, you may want to test your own body for mycotoxins — the damaging compounds that mold spores create.
 Mycotoxin contamination is what causes serious health and performance problems.
 It’s good to know if you have mycotoxins in your system.

 - GENIE test.
 The Genomic Expression by Nanostring: Inflammation Explained (GENIE) is the best way to tell whether you have mycotoxicity or something else (it also tests you for Lyme).
 The GENIE test looks at 215 genes that turn on in a particular pattern in response to mold.
 GENIE is the most accurate mold test on the market.
-You can order a GENIE test here; you get your blood drawn by any local doctor and send the test through the mail to get your results.

 2. Clean black mold and get rid of it for good